6 Tips to Host the Perfect Hangdog Party

-We all live in a busy world: Facebook, Twitter, Email, Text messaging, not to mention work and social commitments, all contribute to the fast paced world in which we live.
+We all live in a busy world: Facebook, Twitter, email, text messaging…not to mention work and social commitments, all of which contribute to the fast paced world we live in.
 The first tip for hosting a great birthday (and keeping your sanity) is to plan in advance.
-Giving plenty of notice is vital, so consider booking your venue and getting the invitations out at least four weeks before the special day.
+Giving plenty of notice to your guests is vital, so consider booking your venue and getting the invitations out at least four weeks before the special day.

-Tip Four: Talk to the Party Host (Premium and Ultimate Adventure Parties)
+Talk to the Party Host (Premium and Ultimate VIP Parties)

-This is the friendly staff member that has been assigned to your party group.
-The Party Host is there to provide assistance in belaying and make sure your party runs smoothly. have a good chat with them at the start of the party about what your expectations are and if you have any questions – they will be more than happy to help.
+The Party Host is the friendly staff member that has been assigned to your party group.
+The Party Host is there to provide assistance in belaying and make sure your party runs smoothly.
+Have a good chat with them at the start of the party about what your expectations are and if you have any questions – they will be more than happy to help.

 Time for the cake!
 Some things to remember are the candles (very important!), a knife, a lighter or matches, extra plates and napkins, as well as your camera for the big birthday photo!
 If you’re short on time or space, cupcakes are a great alternative to a traditional cake, and can be handed out with the lolly bags (if you have them).

-If you don’t have time to get cake we can do the hard work for you.
-Hangdog has ice-cream cakes to purchase or if you have an Ultimate Adventure Party the cake and party bags are included!
+If you don’t have time to get cake, we can do the hard work for you.
+Hangdog has ice-cream cakes to purchase, or if you have an Ultimate Adventure Party, the cake and lolly bags are included!

 Happy Birthday has been sung, birthday presents open, cake consumed, and the lolly bags handed out.
-Now it’s time to finish up a great day.
-If you’ve booked a package that does the clean up for you, this part is easy – leave it all to them!
-But if you’ve got the job of cleaning up and dealing with the leftovers, remember how many helpers you have.
-Parents and party guests will gladly lend a hand where they can, and can help with taking the leftovers home, too!
+Now it’s time to finish up a great day and pack up anything you’ve brought.
+We’ll do the final clean up, but parents and party guests will gladly lend a hand where they can, and can help with taking the leftovers home, too!